 1. Increase the strategic value of marketing - as an organization with a sole purpose of driving growth for the company, it is not enough to only be running the 'shop'- marketing needs to provide insights and serve as great advisors to leadership and help chart the course for the company.
 Often the focus on the former takes so much energy and resources that the strategic role of marketing is neglected.
 To increase the strategic value of marketing, the right amount of focus on strategic activities that delivers short and long-term value need to be architected from the ground up and not as an after-thought.

 2. Increase demand - any company that is interested in growth needs to increase the demand for the product and services they provide.
-With enterprise level B2B sales cycle averaging 6-18 months, and mid-market around 4-6 months, it is easy to see without good build-up of leads pipeline, it would be impossible for businesses to meet its growth targets let alone be profitable.
-CMOs needs to know which channel provides the best ROI, and the best run marketing organizations has access to that information on a weekly and monthly basis both for online and offline campaigns.
+With enterprise level B2B sales cycle averaging 6-18 months, and mid-market around 4-6 months, it is easy to see that without a good build-up of leads pipeline, it would be impossible for businesses to meet its growth targets let alone be profitable.
+CMOs need to know which channel provides the best ROI, and the best run marketing organizations have access to that information on a weekly and monthly basis both for online and offline campaigns.

-4. Innovate the customer experience – Prospects and customers alike experience your brand from a myriad of touchpoints and to create the preference and differentiation for your company’s product and services often lies in the design and execution of a well-crafted customer experience.
+4. Innovate the customer experience – prospects and customers alike experience your brand from a myriad of touchpoints and creating the preference and differentiation for your company’s product and services often lies in the design and execution of a well-crafted customer experience.
 Often the hurdle to this is both infrastructure and talent.
-Because some of these expertise are so highly specialized, using outside expert rather than an organically grow them provides the speed the company needs.
+Because some of these expertise are so highly specialized, using outside expert rather than organically developing them provides the speed the company needs.